vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 before:

 - wrap the definition of `apps/Deployment` as a `ClusterTemplate` object,
-- add a component in the supplychain that make use of such `ClusterTemplate` taking image information as input
+- add a resource in the supplychain that make use of such `ClusterTemplate` taking image information as input

 ```